aspirity-inc/easydev/documentation/src/content/docs/components/Controls/radio.md

 title: Radio
 ---

-The Radio Group allows the user to select one option from a set.
+Radio is used to select one option from the suggested set.
+It is a list of options where only one option can be selected.
+It is often used to create surveys, forms and other interactive elements on web pages.

-Use radio buttons when the user needs to see all available options.
-If available options can be collapsed, consider using a Select component because it uses less space.
+If you want the user to choose only one option from a list, use the radio button component.
+It's perfect for surveys, forms, and other interactive elements on web pages.
+However, if you have a long list of options, consider using a select component to save space.

-Radio buttons should have the most commonly used option selected by default.
+By default, the most commonly used option should be selected in radio buttons.

 The Radio has the next props: disabled, defaultChecked, color.
 [See there](/?path=/docs/core-controls-radio--docs) to get more information.